nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

          west flash

+      This command clears only the flash memory pages that are overwritten with the new application.
+      If the application depends on other flash areas (for example, if it uses the :ref:`zephyr:settings_api` partition), erase the full board before programming to ensure that these areas are updated with the new content.
+      If you do not fully erase the board, the old data in these areas will be retained.

-      To fully erase the board before programming the new sample or application, use the command:
+      To fully erase the board before programming the new application, use the following command:

       .. code-block:: console

          west flash --erase

-      The ``west flash`` command automatically resets the board and starts the sample or application.
+      The ``west flash`` command automatically resets the board and starts the application.

 For more information on building and programming using the command line, see the Zephyr documentation on :ref:`zephyr:west-build-flash-debug`.